- Product name: S-Gout

 - Additional names: grapple plant, wood spider

 Devil’s claw is a South African herb.
 It was introduced in Europe in the early 1900s.
 Devil’s claw gets its name from the tiny hooks that cover its fruit which look like claws.
 The hooks on the fruits get entangled in animals fur which helps in dispersal of the seeds.
-The part of Devil’s claw used for medicinal purposes, is its roots.
+The part of plant used for medicinal purposes, is its roots.
 The roots are often used for manufacturing certain types of drugs.
-They have been used for centuries to treat arthritis, muscle atrophy, digestive system disorders like loss of appetite and indigestion.
+People for centuries, have used the roots to treat arthritis, muscle atrophy, and also digestive system disorders like loss of appetite and indigestion.

 Devil’s claw is anti-inflammatory and analgesic.

 S-Gout product – Devil’s claw is indicated for: